Come Poop with Me

-Come Poop With Me is a CD of adult-oriented comedy and songs released by Triumph the Insult Comic Dog (also known as voice actor and puppeteer Robert Smigel) on Warner Bros.
+Come Poop with Me is a CD of adult-oriented comedy and songs released by Triumph the Insult Comic Dog (also known as voice actor and puppeteer Robert Smigel) on Warner Bros.
 Records on November 4, 2003.
 Its title is a parody of the Frank Sinatra album Come Fly With Me.

-Half the album was recorded live at the Bowery Ballroom in New York City and included guest performances by Maya Rudolph, Adam Sandler, Jack Black, Horatio Sanz, Conan O'Brien, and Blackwolf the Dragonmaster, a real-life role playing game fan whom Triumph had ridiculed on an episode of Late Night with Conan O'Brien.
+Half the album was recorded live at the Bowery Ballroom in New York City and included guest performances by Maya Rudolph, Adam Sandler, Jack Black, Horatio Sanz, Conan O'Brien, and Richard Washington a.k.a.
+Blackwolf the Dragonmaster, a real-life role playing game fan whom Triumph had ridiculed on an episode of Late Night with Conan O'Brien.

 The remainder of the album includes crank calls made by Triumph to a dog kennel and to an STD clinic, as well as several in-studio musical recordings including the album's designated single, "I Keed" which lampoons performers such as Jennifer Lopez, Celine Dion, Philip Glass and makes reference to Triumph's much-publicized feud with rapper Eminem.
 Another song, "Bob Barker", takes aim at Barker's efforts to have pets spayed and neutered, something to which the always-randy Triumph takes great offense.

-Come Poop With Me contains extremely raw language (usually of a sexual nature) and thus has the parental advisory label.
+Come Poop with Me contains strong language and thus has the parental advisory label.

 The original release of the CD included a bonus DVD of performances from the Bowery Ballroom, including extended versions of some of the routines included on the CD along with exclusive performances and material, such as "Little Roundworm", a love ballad performed with Maya Rudolph.

-Come Poop With Me was nominated for the 2005 Grammy Award for Best Comedy Album.
+Come Poop with Me was nominated for the 2005 Grammy Award for Best Comedy Album.